nsakjinh-ui/Biomerieux----Use-case/Level-3/README.md

 1. Try to fix the bug.
 Open a pull request to `main` or push your fix to a branch.
 1. You successfully completed this level when you (a) resolve all related code scanning alerts and (b) when both `hack.py` and `tests.py` pass 🟢.
 1. If you need more guidance, read the CodeQL scanning alerts.

+2. > Heads up, you need to erase the created database in order to start testing again.